dime-worldbank/moz-proirri-savings/DataWork/Documentation/README.md

-# Construction of Variables Used in "Private Consultants Promote Agricultural Investments in Mozambique"
+# Construction of Variables Used in "Do Private Consultants Promote Savings and Investments in Rural Mozambique?"

 The lists and tables below describe how the variables used for the data anaysis in the paper were constructed, starting from the data we collected from multiple sources.